Mulberry Well and City Lagoon #3

 What We Know

 In 2000, Hamilton-Sundstrand, parent company of former Sundstrand Tubular Products, entered into a voluntary letter of agreement with the Missouri Department of Natural Resources, in order to enter Superfund's State Cooperative Program.
 In March 2016, Hamilton Sundstrand Corp. (a subsidiary of United Technologies Corp.), Modine Manufacturing Co. and the city of Camdenton entered into an Administrative Order on Consent* with the department.
-The city is a responsible party since they owned and operated the former Hulett Lagoon.
+The city is a responsible party since they owned and operated the lagoon.

 *The AOC has an incorrect date; however, due to it being a legal document, no correction can be made.
 The dates listed on this webpage are correct.